mailgun/documentation/source/user_manual.rst

                                               not just text/html.
-For instance if a message arrives with "foo" part it will be posted as "body-foo". stripped-html         string       HTML version of the message, without quoted parts. attachments           string       contains a json list of metadata objects, one for each attachment, see below. message-url           string       a URL that you can use to get and/or delete the message. content-id-map        string       contains mappings from content ids to attachment urls. timestamp             int          number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 string       randomly generated string with length 50 (see `securing webhooks`_). signature             string       string with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_).
+For instance if a message arrives with "foo" part it will be posted as "body-foo". stripped-html         string       HTML version of the message, without quoted parts. attachments           string       contains a json list of metadata objects, one for each attachment, see below. message-url           string       a URL that you can use to get and/or delete the message.
+Only present in the payload posted to the notification URL. timestamp             int          number of seconds passed since January 1, 1970 (see `securing webhooks`_). token                 string       randomly generated string with length 50 (see `securing webhooks`_). signature             string       string with hexadecimal digits generate by HMAC algorithm (see `securing webhooks`_).